KosRud/TTS-scripts/mods/durobai/README.md

 6. If the first attack on your turn succeeds, you can move the attacking die again.
 7. If a die successfully attacks another die of the same size or larger, is it promoted to one size larger than the die it attacked.
 A d12 is promoted to a d20.
 A d20 can't be promoted any further.
 8. The game ends when one of the players has no dice left.
 The player with at least one die remaining wins.

+## Experimental variant

+Each player has 30 hit points.

+If your die is already standing in an empty square on the opponent's edge of the board, or you end its move in such a square, you can roll that die to reduce opponent's hit points.
+This ends your turn.

+A player who's hit points reach 0 is defeated.